Create Your First Project

 1946

-1946 articles written by ‘Free Throw’
+1946 articles written by ‘Free Throw’ in Bay of Plenty Times

 Need for playing areas – indoor and outdoor.
 Indoor sports only have Rivoli Drill Hall.
 Suggest time to establish a sports centre at Jordan Park.